CloudCannon/bookshop/migration.md

 ```
 spec.files         = `git ls-files -z`.split("\x0").select { |f| f.match(%r!^(assets|_layouts|_includes|_bookshop|_sass|LICENSE|README|_config\.yml)!i) }
 ```
+Specifically, this is adding `_bookshop` to the list of theme files when building a gem.

-5. You may now run `npm run watch` in your theme directory to automatically build bookshop components into the theme.
+You may now run `npm run watch` in your theme directory to automatically build bookshop components into the theme.

 ## Site connection
 Steps: